qubole/qubole-terraform/ranger2/aws/ranger_asg_pvt_subnet/README.md

 6. Auto scaling groups for Ranger and Solr

 # Changes required only in terraform.tfvar file.
+Copy ssh key in same location as tf scripts.
 # Running the script:
 1. terraform init
 2. terraform plan